-On March 20, 2024, subsequent to year end, the District issued \$8,350,000 of Unlimited Tax Bonds, Series 2024.
+On March 20, 2024, the District issued \$8,350,000 of Unlimited Tax Bonds, Series 2024.
 Proceeds from the bonds were used to reimburse a Developer for construction and engineering costs for detention and drainage facilities and to also reimburse for land and easement acquisition costs.
-Proceeds are also being used to finance various District projects for water, wastewater, drainage and park facilities.
+Proceeds were also used to finance various District projects for water, wastewater, drainage and park facilities.
 Additional proceeds were used to pay for issuance costs of the bonds.